stencilproject/Stencil/docs/builtins.rst

     {% include "comment.html" %}

-The `include` tag requires a TemplateLoader to be found inside your context with the paths, or bundles used to lookup the template.
+The `include` tag requires a FileSystemLoader to be found inside your context with the paths, or bundles used to lookup the template.

 .. code-block:: swift

     let context = Context(dictionary: [
-      "loader": TemplateLoader(bundle:[NSBundle.mainBundle()])
+      "loader": FileSystemLoader(bundle: [NSBundle.mainBundle()])
     ])

 ``extends``